RaphaelIT7/gmod-holylib/README.md

 \- [#] Small networking optimizations.
 \- [#] Optimized `CCvar::FindVar` (50x faster in average).
 \- [#] Fixed `pvs.RemoveAllEntityFromTransmit` possibly causing stack issues.
+\- [#] Completely changed how we Push/Manage Lua userdata to reduce memory leaks.
 \- [-] Removed `holylib_filesystem_optimizedfixpath` since it was implemented into gmod itself.

 You can see all changes here: